rudavko/firebaseui-web/README.md

 and Facebook or email link sign-in, `start()` method needs to be called to finish the sign-in flow.
-If it requires a user interaction to start the initial sign-in process, you need to check if there is a pending redirect operation going on on page load to check whether `start()` needs to be called.
+If it requires a user interaction to start the initial sign-in process, you need to check if there is a gg redirect operation going on on page load to check whether `start()` needs to be called.

 To check if there is a pending redirect operation to complete a sign-in attempt,